 - Add the spaghetti squash, chicken, and cooked egg to the pan and, stirring with a wooden spoon, cook until heated through, about 3 minutes.

-- Add the sauce to the pan and mix until everything is well-blended and hot.
+- Add the thai sauce to the pan and mix until everything is well-blended and hot.

-- Spoon onto plates and sprinkle with crushed cashews (or peanuts if you're being bad) and quirt with a lime wedge.
+- Spoon onto plates and sprinkle with crushed cashews (or peanuts if you're being bad) and quirt with a lime wedge for a complete thai recipe.